SAP-samples/abap-cheat-sheets/README.md

   <summary>3) Run the code</summary>
 <br>

-- Open the package you created containing the imported ABAP artifacts in the ABAP Development Tools (ADT).
+- Open the package you created containing the imported ABAP artifacts in the ABAP development tools for Eclipse (ADT).
 - Open one of the ABAP cheat sheet example classes listed in the [ABAP Cheat Sheets Overview](#-abap-cheat-sheets-overview) section, for example, `zcl_demo_abap_string_proc`.
 The classes are located in the `Source Code Library` → `Classes` folder.
 - Choose `F9` to run the class.
 Alternatively, choose `Run` → `Run As` → `2 ABAP Application (Console)` from the menu.
 - Check the console output.